BEST ALL-AROUND WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 Click on any red statement below to go directly to that part of the post.
 Click the back arrow to return to this list.

-For this review, I evaluated the top widely available and dealer supported all-around wheelsets against a comprehensive set of performance, design, quality, and cost criteria.
+For this review, I evaluated the top widely available and dealer supported carbon all-around wheels against a comprehensive set of performance, design, quality, and cost criteria.
 First, let me tell you which ones I recommend, why and where you can get them at the best prices from online stores with high customer satisfaction ratings.
 I’ll then provide more detail behind the selection criteria, share my perspective on the product and technology developments in this category of wheels, give you performance, price and spec comparisons of all the wheels in this post and provide you my reviews of the other wheels I considered but didn’t recommend.

 WHY TRUST THIS SITE AND MY RECOMMENDATIONS